Cavanbro/HealthPad-Embedded/README.md

 ## 🚀 Overview

-Provide a high-level overview of your consumer hardware and what this repository includes.

 > Example:
 > This repository contains firmware and related code for the HealthPad, a consumer device that reminds users when to take their medication via LED indicators and tracks pill usage with magnetic sensors.